 This course introduces learners to strategies for teaching new skills and addressing challenging behaviors.
 This course intends to provide a thorough exposure to training principles and procedures while alerting the learner to ethical concerns when using these strategies.
-Learners are expected to demonstrate reading and writing skills appropriate for the work place and entry-level college courses.
-3 CR (3,0,0)
+Learners are expected to demonstrate reading and writing skills appropriate for the work place and entry-level college massage therapy.
+Students will learn safe and appropriate biomechanical skills, hygiene standards, patient handling, and